Watts-College/cpp-526-template/schedule.md

 Play the video below for an overview of basic exploratory functions for a vector, i.e. a series of values.

 * What constitutes tabular data?
-* Extracting variables as a separate vector
+* Extracting variables as a separate vector.
-* Common functions for tables and variables
+* Common functions for tables and variables.
-* How to extract and store variables as objects
+* How to extract and store variables as objects.
-* Exploratory and summarizing functions for vectors
+* Exploratory and summarizing functions for vectors.

 <br>